t0biW/SAP_BTP_onboarding/README.md

+# Building an application with CAP using BAS

+This is an onboarding guide is a tutorial based on the Incident management Sample Application. the complete Guide through this tutorial can be found [here](./docs/Main.md).

-It contains these folders and files, following our recommended project layout:
+besides that, this repository provides the sample application after following the Guide.
+It contains these folders and files:

 File or Folder | Purpose
 ---------|----------